 Investors usually pay more for properties in this type of tax lien sale, which may lower their profit margins in comparison to the acquisition of tax lien certificate properties.

 But, many investors prefer outright purchases to eliminate problems with current homeowners.
-Either way, investing in tax liens is a profitable and easy way to enter the real estate market in virtually any area.
+Either way, this is a profitable and easy way to enter the real estate market in virtually any area.

 How Much Money Can I Make and How?